By: Luis A. Marrero, M.A, RODP.

 Background and Origins

 The use of work as a source of learning is not new.
 Theory and models in the field of quality, Peter Senge’s “Learning Organizations”, Kurt Lewin’s “Action Research” and Harold Bridger’s Tavistock “Double Task” are some examples of methods where work becomes a resource for discovery, learning and improvement.
-Logoteleology or meaningful purpose psychology – a pragmatic existential school of psychology – offers that life itself is a source and a resource for such discovery, learning and improvement.
+Logoteleology or meaningful purpose psychology – a pragmatic existential positive school of psychology – offers that life itself is a source and a resource for such discovery, learning and improvement.
 Moreover, not only is life a source for meaningful growth and well-being, personal continuous improvement (becoming our best) is precisely life’s raison d’être: to improve things and to bring out the best in ourselves and in others (Logoteleology follows the eudaimonic approach).

-While empirical research through traditional controlled laboratory conditions in academia has played a significant role advancing the social sciences, logoteleology also asserts that there is value in applying the scientific method to life’s daily events.
+While empirical research through traditional controlled laboratory conditions in academia has played a significant role advancing the social sciences, logoteleology also asserts there is value in applying the scientific method to life’s daily events.
 Life is the ultimate school for insight, learning, and positive growth.
 For that reason, action research is fundamental to the method.
 Here, a group of volunteers agree to apply themselves to a genuine life task (e.g., a process of accomplishing a worthwhile goal) — in order to be the subjects of study, and to be the researchers of their behavior.
 The ultimate goal is to deepen insight at different levels in order to improve.
 For instance, a new group on its forming stages would agree to carry out its regular task, and to use a rigorous and responsible method to self-observe, self-reflect, and self-improve (e.g. build self-efficacy) in order to practice meaningful self-regulation.
 The aim of course is not self-regulation per se; rather it is to live a meaningful life.
 This applies, for instance, to a work team as well as to a couple committed to building a meaningful family.

 One element that sets logoteleology apart from other theories (among other factors beyond our scope here) is its pragmatic existential view.
 In logoteleology the human experience is about embracing a transcendental meaning – or a meaningful (positive and life enhancing) purpose to live for – in order to fulfill a meaningful legacy.
 All life’s experiences, including work, are opportunities to express our meaningful lives’ purposes.
 In logoteleology, humans’ ultimate life task is to enjoy a meaningful and therefore rich and positive existence.